 e.
 Click Settings to set computer name.
 Then click OK.

 Set IP: click it to preset IP address.
-This feature is in Technician edition.

 Universal Restore: you can deploy system image to computers with different hardware.
-Upgrade to Technician version to enjoy this feature.

 6. After confirming your operations, you can click Start Deploy.
 Then choose whether to shut down or restart the client computers.